Sequence database setup: NCBI nr

 NCBIprot manual configuration

-The rest of this page is only relevant for Mascot 2.3 and earlier or if you choose to edit mascot.dat rather than use Database Manager.
+The rest of this page is only relevant for Mascot 2.3 or if you choose to edit mascot.dat rather than use Database Manager.
+(It isn’t possible to configure taxonomy for nr in Mascot 2.2 and earlier.)

 The following taxonomy files are required: